pingiun/urlshorten/README.md

 I also made a Dockerfile and docker-compose.yml if you like containers.
 Just run `docker-compose up` if you want to try that out.

+If you are testing, you can use requirements-testing.txt because it doesn't include psycopg2.
+Then just run `python3 urlshorten.py`, or `FLASK_APP=urlshorten.py flask run`.
+Be sure to supply the environment variables DB_URL and GLOBAL_RATELIMIT as well.

 ## API

 ### POST /urls/